 Ryerson began using this method for US and UK material in 2006.
 Canadian material started coming in on approval in 2007.
 In 2012, we moved to an “e-preferred” approval plan.
 When a title is made available electronically at time of publication, the library will receive the ebook, otherwise the print book is sent to the library.

-Faculty members are encouraged to send suggestions for purchases via their Faculty Liaison.
+Faculty members are encouraged to send suggestions for purchases via their Subject Liaison Librarian.

 For more information about our approval plan, please contact Val Lem email@example.com